Devtron-Genesis/bcap/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.13.8: Better handling of incompatible MySQL character sets.
-S3 generic protocol improvements.
-Various small tweaks and internal improvements.
-Recommended update for all.
+* 1.13.9: Backblaze B2 support, and other small tweaks